Jiapei1001/CrowdfundingInsights/README.md

 If the intent of Kiva is to support need-based local recipients to conduct small businesses, outreach efforts in countries with low GDP and low amounts are suggested to be further explored.
 Increasing loan lending channels in those areas through collaborations with local authorities, educating local residents to increase awareness, etc. It is also suggested to utilize the successful model and lessons in the Philippines to project outreach efforts into countries (at the leftmost side x-axis).

+## Data Source:

+The web application is created with the [Kiva Crowdfunding data](https://www.kaggle.com/kiva/data-science-for-good-kiva-crowdfunding?select=kiva_loans.csv).
+The data set consists of four csv files.
+The csv files are inserted into MySQL and to aggregate the data together into different tables.
+There is over 672k rows of loan information in the first csv file.

+### UML